whitehax0r/ArchLinux-PS4/README.md

 >__# timedatectl set-time "2022-02-19 13:13:54"__

-Not sure why but every time you boot in to linux, you have to set to unpair and pair again your PS4 controller in every boot.
+Not sure why but every time you boot in to linux, you have to unpair and pair again your PS4 controller.

 # Social Medias